gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 The Group Manager also verifies that the roles granted to the requesting client in the group allow it to perform this operation on this resource (REQ7aa).
 If either verification fails, the Group Manager MUST respond with a 4.01 (Unauthorized) error message.

 Additionally, the handler verifies that the requesting client is a current member of the group.
 If verification fails, the Group Manager MUST respond with a 4.01 (Unauthorized) error message.
+The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in Section 4 of {{I-D.ietf-ace-key-groupcomm}}.
+The value of the 'error' field MUST be set to 0 ("Operation permitted only to group members").

 If verification succeeds, the handler returns a 2.05 (Content) message containing the CBOR simple value True if the group is currently active, or the CBOR simple value False otherwise.
 The group is considered active if it is set to allow new members to join, and if communication within the group is fine to happen.